The most popular Irish brown bread recipe with Guinness stout, oats and buttermilk.

-The reference to soft has to do with the fact that Irish grown wheat contains significantly less gluten protein (about 8%) and yeast does not work well to raise it, as opposed to hard wheat such as North American varieties which have 12% or more gluten.
+The reference to soft has to do with the fact that Irish grown wheat contains significantly less gluten protein (about 8%) and yeast does not work well to raise it, as opposed to hard wheat such as North American varieties used for all purpose flour which have 12% or more gluten.

 Over time Irish brown bread has evolved into a gourmet treat with many variations.
 The addition of Guinness stout (also acidic by nature) is a more recent development but has attained a massive popularity.
 We love this roasty, malty ale infused version above any other and make sure to add molasses for extra depth of flavor.

 Ingredients for Guinness Beer Bread